awsdocs/amazon-emr-management-guide/doc_source/emr-gs.md

 **Note**
 Your cluster must be completely shut down before you delete your bucket\.
 Otherwise, you might run into issues when you try to empty the bucket\.

-Follow the instructions in [How Do I Delete an S3 Bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/delete-bucket.html) in the *Amazon Simple Storage Service Getting Started Guide* to empty your bucket and delete it from S3\.
+Follow the instructions in [How do I delete an S3 bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/delete-bucket.html) in the *Amazon Simple Storage Service Getting Started Guide* to empty your bucket and delete it from S3\.

-## Next Steps<a name="emr-gs-next-steps"></a>
+## Next steps<a name="emr-gs-next-steps"></a>

 You've now launched your first Amazon EMR cluster from start to finish and walked through essential EMR tasks like preparing and submitting big data applications, viewing results, and shutting down a cluster\.

 Here are some suggested topics to learn more about tailoring your Amazon EMR workflow\.

-### Explore Big Data Applications for Amazon EMR<a name="emr-gs-next-explore-apps"></a>
+### Explore big data applications for Amazon EMR<a name="emr-gs-next-explore-apps"></a>

 Discover and compare the big data applications you can install on a cluster in the [Amazon EMR Release Guide](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-components.html)\.
 The Release Guide also contains details about each EMR version and tips on how to configure and use frameworks such as Spark and Hadoop on Amazon EMR\.

-### Plan Cluster Hardware, Networking, and Security<a name="emr-gs-next-plan-clusters"></a>
+### Plan cluster hardware, networking, and security<a name="emr-gs-next-plan-clusters"></a>

 In this tutorial, you create a simple EMR cluster without configuring advanced options such as instance types, networking, and security\.
-For more information on planning and launching a cluster that meets *your* speed, capacity, and security requirements, see [Plan and Configure Clusters](emr-plan.md) and [Security in Amazon EMR](emr-security.md)\.
+For more information on planning and launching a cluster that meets *your* speed, capacity, and security requirements, see [Plan and configure clusters](emr-plan.md) and [Security in Amazon EMR](emr-security.md)\.

-### Manage Clusters<a name="emr-gs-next-manage-clusters"></a>
+### Manage clusters<a name="emr-gs-next-manage-clusters"></a>

-Dive deeper into working with running clusters in [Manage Clusters](emr-manage.md), which covers how to connect to clusters, debug steps, and track cluster activities and health\.
+Dive deeper into working with running clusters in [Manage clusters](emr-manage.md), which covers how to connect to clusters, debug steps, and track cluster activities and health\.
 You can also learn more about adjusting cluster resources in response to workload demands with [EMR managed scaling](emr-managed-scaling.md)\.

-### Use a Different Interface<a name="emr-gs-next-interfaces"></a>
+### Use a different interface<a name="emr-gs-next-interfaces"></a>

 In addition to the Amazon EMR console, you can manage Amazon EMR using the AWS Command Line Interface, the web service API, or one of the many supported AWS SDKs\.
-For more information, see [Management Interfaces](emr-overview-benefits.md#emr-what-tools)\.
+For more information, see [Management interfaces](emr-overview-benefits.md#emr-what-tools)\.

 There are many ways you can interact with applications installed on Amazon EMR clusters\.
 Some applications like Apache Hadoop publish web interfaces that you can view on cluster instances\.
-For more information, see [View Web Interfaces Hosted on Amazon EMR Clusters](emr-web-interfaces.md)\.
+For more information, see [View web interfaces hosted on Amazon EMR clusters](emr-web-interfaces.md)\.
 With Amazon EMR clusters running Apache Spark, you can use an EMR notebook in the Amazon EMR console to run queries and code\.
-For more information, see [Amazon EMR Notebooks](emr-managed-notebooks.md)\.
+For more information, see [EMR Notebooks](emr-managed-notebooks.md)\.

-### Browse the EMR Technical Blog<a name="emr-gs-next-browse-blogs"></a>
+### Browse the EMR technical blog<a name="emr-gs-next-browse-blogs"></a>

-For sample walkthroughs and in\-depth technical discussion of EMR features, see the [AWS Big Data Blog](http://aws.amazon.com/blogs/big-data/tag/amazon-emr/)\.
+For sample walkthroughs and in\-depth technical discussion of EMR features, see the [AWS big data blog](http://aws.amazon.com/blogs/big-data/tag/amazon-emr/)\.